Discovery Call Framework: Questions, Scripts & the 30-Minute Structure

 Minute 5-10: Situation Questions (5 minutes)

-Situation questions establish the current state.
-You are building a factual picture of their world — their team, their tools, their process, their metrics — before you start probing for problems.
+Situation questions establish the current state — team, tools, process, metrics — before you probe for problems.
 Think of this as laying the foundation.

 Key situation questions: